Partners. Programs. Progress.

 We distribute produce, dairy, and bread free of charge to our Hunger Relief Partners in order to encourage more fresh food distribution and less spoilage.
-Last year, we gave away millions of pounds of fresh food with no fee.
+Each year, we give away millions of pounds of fresh fruit and vegetables.
 Additionally, anything we receive through food drives is always distributed with no fee.

 How we directly serve communities.

-Need isn’t always conveniently located, so Food Bank of the Rockies deploys around 70 Mobile Pantries throughout Colorado and Wyoming.
-These big refrigerated trucks set up wherever they’re needed and volunteers distribute food and necessities.
+Need isn’t always conveniently located, which is why we deploy 70+ Mobile Pantries throughout Colorado and Wyoming.
 Each year, our Mobile Pantries provide millions of pounds of food to under-supported areas.
 Learn more about Mobile Pantries.

-We provide fresh, nutritious foods to children through our afterschool and summer programs, Totes of Hope®, Food For Thought, and other efforts aimed at giving growing minds and bodies what they need to succeed.
+We provide fresh, nutritious foods to children through our afterschool and summer programs, Totes of Hope™, and other efforts aimed at giving growing minds and bodies what they need to succeed.
 Learn more about Food for Kids.

 Culturally Responsive Food Initiative

 The Culturally Responsive Food Initiative (CRFI) aims to overcome barriers of access experienced by clients from diverse cultural backgrounds.
 Through the program, Food Bank of the Rockies strives to equitably source and distribute as many culturally responsive foods to as many people as possible.
 Learn more about the Culturally Responsive Food Initiative.

 The FRESH Program distributes high-quality produce to our Hunger Relief Partners at no cost every month.
 Food Bank of the Rockies’ goal is to distribute 1.2 million pounds of fruit and vegetables a month so every individual in our community can access nutritious produce.
 Learn more about our FRESH Program.